 - Online photos or videos of students will not be accompanied by their names (first or last). - Online student work and staff communications will generally avoid using student names.
 Limited use of initials or first names, at the staff member's discretion, is acceptable provided there is no related identifying information.

-Parents/guardians may withhold consent for such usage using the Photo/Video Release Form in the Family Portal.
+Parents/guardians may withhold consent for such usage using the Photo/Video Release Form in the Family Portal, which is administered every winter with enrollment packets.

 Risk Assessment